ericoporto/ags-manual-wiki/Setup.md

 The engine Setup program allows the player to customize certain game settings.

-**NOTE:** currently setup program is featured only for Windows.
+**NOTE:** currently a setup program is only available for Windows.

-The options in setup are divided into two parts: common and advanced.
+The options in the setup program are divided into two parts: _common_ and _advanced_.
-Advanced options could be accessed by pressing "Advanced" button.
+The advanced options can be accessed by clicking the "Advanced" button.

 ### Graphics settings

 **Driver**

-Lets player choose a graphics driver.
-Currently supported are Software renderer (old and slower one, but only driver that fully supports 8-bit games), Direct3D 9 and OpenGL (newer and faster drivers with hardware acceleration, but without proper palette-based effects support).
+Lets the player choose a graphics driver.
+Currently supported are Software renderer (the old and slower option, but the only driver that fully supports 8-bit games), Direct3D 9 and OpenGL (newer and faster drivers with hardware acceleration, but without proper palette-based effects support).